zodb/relstorage/docs/faq.rst

     more appropriate for production use.

 Q: How does RelStorage performance compare with FileStorage?
     A: According to benchmarks, RelStorage with PostgreSQL is often faster than FileStorage, especially under high concurrency.
 See
     :doc:`performance` for more.

 Q: Why should I choose RelStorage?
     A: Because RelStorage is a fairly small layer that builds on world-class databases.
 These databases have proven reliability and scalability, along with numerous support options.

 Q: Can RelStorage replace ZRS (Zope Replication Services)?
     A: Yes, RelStorage inherits the replication capabilities of PostgreSQL, MySQL, and Oracle.

 Q: How do I set up an environment to run the RelStorage tests?
     A: See :doc:`developing`.

 Q: Why do I get ``DatabaseError: ORA-03115: unsupported network datatype or representation`` when using Oracle?

-    See the "driver" section of :ref:`oracle-adapter-options` for more information.
+    A: See the "driver" section of :ref:`oracle-adapter-options` for more information.

+Q: Is there anything I need to know about transactions?
+    A: Yes, see :ref:`to-know-about-transactions`

+Q: Is it important to ``close()`` the ``DB`` object?
+    A: Yes!
+Both FileStorage and RelStorage perform maintenance tasks when the database is closed.
+For more information, see :ref:`to-know-about-close`.